cisco/mindmeld/source/blueprints/screening_app.rst

    def negate_send_next(request, responder):
       ...

 The ``@app.dialogue_flow`` decorator designates the flow's entry point.
 Once inside, every follow up turn will continue to be in this flow until we exit the flow.
-If the user tries to disrupt the flow by answering something unrelated to the screening, we gently reprompt the user to provide an answer for the current question.
+If the user response disrupts the flow by answering something unrelated to the prompt, we gently reprompt the user to provide a relevant answer.
 We can further control how the screening progresses by setting the ``allowed_intents`` attribute of the params object in the dialogue state handler.
 This attribute specifies a list of intents that you can set to force the language processor to choose from.

 Observe that the dialogue states for ``confirm_send_next`` and ``negate_send_next`` have both the dialogue flow decorator and the normal decorator.
 These dialogue states handle explicit 'yes' and 'no' replies, respectively, that come both inside and outside the dialogue flow.
 For example, a user agreeing to the screening by saying ‘yes’ would be handled by the ``confirm_send_next`` dialogue state and would subsequently enter the dialogue flow.
 Similarly, a user answering ‘yes’ to a screening question would also be handled by this dialogue state.